JCDeen/LegacyCode/README.md

      Server to read air fare field data and serve a GUI front end interface instead of the old fashioned green screen text terminals you would see at the airline terminals of the time.

      We wrote the code to successfully compile on either Windows or a Unisys mainframe.

-     ***This code will be the most relevant for discussions with SAIC.***

 >> **Project:** *ScriptGen*